 Based on a recommendation from the Advisory Group in May 2016, promptly following the Issue Date the Commissioner will appoint a Local Advisory Council (the "Local Advisory Council") to facilitate input from residents of the Geographic Service Area.
 This council will be comprised of 8-10 community leaders from a range of organizations and backgrounds.
 Members of the Local Advisory Council shall reside in the Geographic Service Area.

-The duties and responsibilities of the Local Advisory Council include, but are not limited to, the following:
+The duties and responsibilities of the Local Advisory Council are limited to recommending to the Department how funds in the Population Health Initiatives Fund should be spent.